 Cell proliferation is a biological process that is essential to all living organisms due to its role in the growth and maintenance of the tissue homeostasis.
 The control of this important process is completely deregulated in some types of neoplasia, and the assessment of cell proliferation activity in tumors has become a common tool used by histopathologists to provide useful information for assessing diagnosis, clinical behavior, and therapy.
-The cell cycle consists of a series of phases, during which there are changes that lead to cell division.
+The cell cycle consists of a series of phases, during which there are changes that lead to cell division^{1,2}

 Proliferation markers refers to specific proteins or other factors whose presence in actively growing and dividing cells serves as an indicator for such cells.
-Today, the most common method for determining proliferative activity is the use of immunohistochemical techniques, which are increasingly being applied in routine pathology.
-Biomarkers are now used to characterize different aspects of development of premalignant and malignant lesions and conditions.
-Tumorigenesis in head and neck squamous cell carcinoma is proposed to be a multistep process; dysregulation of proliferation is a potential marker of this process.Changes in the proliferative capacity of premalignant oral lesions may provide insight into early preneoplastic changes and yield information about the risk of malignant transformation.
-The results till date have suggested that disordered proliferation may be an early consequence of carcinogen exposure and simultaneous field cancerization.
+Today, the most common method for determining proliferative activity is the use of immunohistochemical techniques, which are increasingly being applied in routine pathology1.
+Biomarkers are now used to characterize different aspects of development of premalignant and malignant lesions and conditions3

-Proliferating Cell Nuclear Antigen (PCNA) expression pattern can be helpful in the comprehension of the process of tumorigenesis, since there is a gradual increase in terms of the number of PCNA-positive cells with the progress from normal epithelium to malignancy
+Proliferating Cell Nuclear Antigen (PCNA) expression pattern can be helpful in the comprehension of the process of tumorigenesis, since there is a gradual increase in terms of the number of PCNA-positive cells with the progress from normal epithelium to malignancy.
+Furthermore, the distribution of PCNA-positive cells in the basal and parabasal layers in the normal epithelium and benign lesions, and the distribution of PCNApositive cells in the suprabasal layers in dysplasias, carcinomas in situ, and invasive carcinomas demonstrate that early dysplastic alterations may occur without the histopathological signs seen by optical microscopy through conventional histochemical methods^{3,4,5,6,7}.